aws-samples/aws-cdk-examples/java/hello-world/README.md

 # CDK Java Example

-This an example of a CDK program written in Java.
+This is an example of a CDK program written in Java.

 ## Building

 To build this app, run `mvn compile`.
-This will download the required dependencies compile the Java code.
+This will download the required dependencies to compile the Java code.

 You can use your IDE to write code and unit tests, but you will need to use the CDK toolkit if you wish to synthesize/deploy stacks.